trankimtung/aws-llmops-workshop/.docs/part-2/40-continous-tuning-using-fmops.md

         )
 ```

-In the above code, the `tuning_bucket` and `callback_queue` are specified as arguments, linking the Pipeline to the data in S3, and using the SQS queue to connect it to the Bedrock model customization workflow, by means of a Callback step.
+In the above code, the `tuning_bucket` and `callback_queue` are specified as arguments, linking the FMOps pipeline to the data S3 bucket, and using the SQS queue to connect it to the Bedrock fine-tuning jobs, by means of a Callback step.
 The following image shows what the FMOps pipeline looks like in the Amazon SageMaker Studio IDE:

 ![](../img/fmops-pipeline.png)

-The pipeline is structured as a directed acyclic graph (DAG). detailing each step of the pipeline along with the relationships between them.
-The data dependencies are encoded between each step, where the properties of a step's output are passed as an input to the next step.
+The pipeline is structured as a directed acyclic graph (DAG), detailing each step of the pipeline along with the relationships between them.
+The data dependencies are encoded between each step, where the properties of a step's output are passed as inputs to the next step.
 Each step is described below:

 1. The `DataPreprocessing` step of the FMOps pipeline runs a SageMaker Processing job to read the fine-tuning data and split it into separate training and validation datasets.
 Once these datasets are created and stored in the tuning bucket, these data dependencies are passed onto the `FineTuning` step.

-2. `FineTuning` is a Callback step to start the fine-tuning orchestration workflow.
+2. `FineTuning` is a Callback step to start the fine-tuning workflow.
 If the model customization process is successfully completed, the validation metric data dependencies are passed onto the `ModelEvaluation` step.

 3. `ModelEvaluation` executes another processing job to extract, and store these metrics as metadata.